 Chris has a deeply spiritual relationship with music.
 He tells me that he has listened to John Coltrane for years but only recently understood what Coltrane was about.
 Now he listens to Coltrane as if for the first time.

-They have been busy preparing for the move into their new house.
-On the eve of their move she tells him that she is moving alone.
-He moves back to his mother’s house, weaker and more vulnerable.
+Tom and Colleen have been busy preparing for the move into their new house.
+On the eve of their move Colleen tells Tom that she is moving alone.
+Tom moves back to his mother’s house, weaker and more vulnerable.

 Peter takes soil from Maria’s pots and uses it to create the Golem.
 I travel with the Golem and he keeps me in a constant state of confusion.
 At times he is a victim; at times he is a villain; often he is both.